 Eight community and stakeholder focus groups were held in throughout the City of Tulsa.
-They were held between August 8 and August 14, 2019 and were held at City Hall as well as various community locations including the North Tulsa Library, the Community Service Council, and CAP Tulsa.
-Participants in the meetings included but were not limited to community residents, and members of organizations covering a range of services including economic development and job training, social services, housing, elderly and vulnerable populations, the Continuum of Care, and fair housing.
-The focus groups covered a broad range of issues including housing, community development, and fair housing.
+They were held between August 8 and August 14, 2019 and were held at City Hall as well as various community locations including the Freddie Martin Rudisill Regional Library, the Community Service Council, and Briarglen Early Childhood Education Center.
+The participants in these meetings included, but were not limited to community residents, and members of organizations covering a range of services including economic development and job training, social services, housing, elderly and vulnerable populations, the Continuum of Care, and fair housing.
+The 16 persons that attended the Fair Housing focus group covered a broad range of issues including housing, community development, and fair housing.